cyndilopez/high-spot-mixtape-changes/README.md

 ```
 Note: song and user objects that are referenced by playlists must be included in the mixtapes JSON.

+*Error handling* - If any of the fields: "songs, "playlists", "users" is missing, or if the fields' values are empty arrays or not of type array, then the program stops running and sends a custom error message to the user

 **Format of changes file**
 The changes filepath is the filepath to the file containing the changes you wish to apply to the mixtapes JSON.
 The JSON can take three fields which represent playlist actions: "add", "update", and "delete".